labex-labs/open-source-labs/linux/30-bash-scripts/lab-sleep-command/step1.md

 sleep 5s
 ```

-## Requirements

-To complete this challenge, you need to have a basic understanding of Bash commands and how to create and run Bash scripts.
+To complete this lab, you need to have a basic understanding of Bash commands and how to create and run Bash scripts.
 You also need to have access to a Linux or Unix operating system.

-## Solution

 To use the **sleep** command, you can create a Bash script and add the following code: